Learn to tell powerful visual stories as you develop foundational skills and explore a variety of techniques.

 - Play with page composition, develop story structure, and experiment with various materials and techniques.

-- Craft narratives around your own unique experiences and dive into a process that is both self-expressive and self-reflective.
+- Craft narratives around your own unique experiences or works of fiction and dive into a process that is both self-expressive and self-reflective.

 Expand your drawing skills among the shady trees and green mountains of Putney’s beautiful campus.